 Do you work for a toxic boss and feel powerless to do anything about it?
 If so, you are not alone?
 This is a key reason why people hire a life coach or business coach to build back their confidence and self-esteem.

 The number one reason employees resign and leave a company, has nothing to do with remuneration packages, it has everything to do with their boss.
-People leave managers – not companies which is why exceptional companies hire a business coach to improve productivity and communication.
+People leave managers – not companies which is why exceptional companies hire a business coach, executive coach, or life coach to improve productivity and communication.

 Imagine you are an employee who has just resigned, and your previous boss sent you an invitation to a boat trip the next week.
 Then you read between the lines and find out they are celebrating your resignation!
 This is the sucker punch that comes after you are finally defeated.